-Questions in this section collect information to assess the specific insect protected maize practices, observations and performance.
-It includes questions on 'monitoring parameters' for comparison with conventional maize, e.g., germination, time to emergence, and yield.
+Questions in this section collect information to assess the development and performance of MON 810 maize compared to conventional maize.
+It includes questions on 'monitoring parameters' for comparison with conventional maize, e.g. any unusual observation on growth performance (germination, emergence, flowering, incidence of stalk/root lodging, maturity, yield, volunteers, non-target organisms, susceptibility to diseases, susceptibility to Bt non-target insect pests, etc.